CraftTweaker/CraftTweaker/readme.md

 ## Project structure and building

-The MineTweaker 3 source is setup as a multi-project Gradle project:
+The CraftTweaker 2 source is setup as a multi-project Gradle project:

 - ZenScript is the custom scripting engine
-- MineTweaker3-API is the shared API for all MineTweaker versions
+- CraftTweaker2-API is the shared API for all CraftTweaker versions
-- MineTweaker3-MCXYZ-Main are the main MineTweaker implementations for Minecraft X.Y.Z
+- CraftTweaker2-MCXYZ-Main are the main CraftTweaker implementations for Minecraft X.Y.Z
-- MineTweaker3-MCXYZ-Mod-XXX are the mod support projects.
+- CraftTweaker2-MCXYZ-Mod-XXX are the mod support projects.
 They are compiled and obfuscated independently and then assembled later

-### Developing and running MineTweaker from source
+### Developing and running CraftTweaker from source

 Configuration settings are stored in configuration.gradle.

 In order to use the project, you have to execute the setupDecompWorkspaceAll.
 It will prepare all the subprojects for you.
-After that, you can simply run minecraft with the runClient task in MineTweaker3-XYZ-Main project, which will run MineTweaker (without mod support).
-Likewise, you can use the runClient task on any of its mod support library subprojects, which will run MineTweaker with only the mod support for that specific mod.
+After that, you can simply run minecraft with the runClient task in CraftTweaker2-XYZ-Main project, which will run CraftTweaker (without mod support).
+Likewise, you can use the runClient task on any of its mod support library subprojects, which will run CraftTweaker with only the mod support for that specific mod.

 The following global tasks are available:

 - setupDecompWorkspaceAll: sets up all workspaces in all subprojects
-- assembleMC1102: builds MineTweaker for Minecraft 1.10.2
-- assembleAll: builds all versions of MineTweaker
+- assembleAll: builds all versions of CraftTweaker

 ### Adding mod support